Research & Clinical Studies

 View Study

-Does Therapeutic Electrical Stimulation Improve Function in Children with Disabilities?
-A Comprehensive Literature Review
+Does Therapeutic NMES Improve Function in Children with Disabilities?

 Cerebral Palsy